DEBUNKING THE GENDER WAGE GAP

-There is a proven difference between the male and female brain.
-The male brain is around 10% bigger than the female brain (men are physically bigger) but it does not affect intelligence, there are no intelligence differences between men and women.
+There is a proven difference between male and female brains.
+The male brain is around 10% bigger than the female brain (men are physically bigger), but it does not affect intelligence.

 Men and women have structurally different brains, but they also use their brains differently!
 This may be why men tend to excel with task-orientated projects, but women are better at language processing and multitasking.

-Needless to say, men and women have different brains on a biological level which would explain the differences in psychology and personality which we’ll discuss now.
+Needless to say, men and women have different brains on a biological level which would explain the differences in psychology and personality, which we’ll discuss now.

-On the psychological front, we are not talking about intelligence or IQ; studies have shown that men and women score equally on IQ or intelligence metrics.
+On the psychological front, we are not talking about intelligence or IQ; studies have shown that men and women score equally on IQ and intelligence metrics.
 Men are not more intelligent than women, or vice versa.

 Psychologists use the Big Five Model to understand personality which identifies 5 distinct personality metrics.
-These are:

 1) Agreeableness — Agreeable people are generally trusting, generous, kind, considerate, and very willing to compromise even if it conflicts with their own interests.
 Agreeable people are often empathetic and have an optimistic view of human nature.
 Disagreeable people are more selfish, suspicious, unfriendly, uncooperative, and argumentative.
 Disagreeable people have less concern for other people’s feelings and emotions.